Our planet is undergoing climate change, and transport is one of Australia’s biggest contributors to carbon emissions.

-Join us on Wednesday 26 August 2020 when we #parkitfortheplanet – pledge to swap one car trip for a bike ride and go into to win a KeepCup.
-Park it for the Planet is inspired by ABC’s Fight for Planet A series, airing from Tuesday 11 August 2020.
+On Wednesday 26 August 2020 we decided to #parkitfortheplanet and asked Australians to pledge to swap one car trip for a bike ride.
+Park it for the Planet was inspired by ABC’s Fight for Planet A series.

 Here are some handy resources if you’d like a hand to start riding, learn more about climate change or do more to reduce your carbon emissions.

 Bicycle Network has some tips for people of all ages and ability to help you choose a bike and gear, plan a route and prepare for your ride.Start riding